 6.)
 Their horns can grow up to 3 feet in length!
 Females have larger, but more delicate horns than the males.

 7.)
 These critters are crepuscular (active at dawn and dusk).
 This is to help escape the extreme African temperatures.

 Did you know…?

 A fully grown eland can jump up to 8 feet from a complete standstill!

 8.)
 Elands are very sociable and live in large groups of 25 – 70.
-In some locales you can find herds with as many as 400 eland.
+In some locales you can find herds with as many as 400 elands.

 10.)
-A female eland can produce approximately 15 pounds of milk!
+A female eland can produce approximately 15 lbs. of milk a day!
 This milk, if properly prepared, can last for months, unlike cow milk!